fusionx3/fusionx3.github.io/_posts/2017-10-09-From-Docker-To-Root-Access-In-60-Seconds.md

 ## **Escalating to the host's root**
 Now, to the fun part!
-As mentioned above, we _mapped_ the host's root directory to a directory inside the container, which we called `hostroot`.
+As mentioned above, we _mapped_ the host's root directory to a directory inside the container, which we called "hostroot".
 So, by simply nagivating to this directory, we are able to view the entire filesystem of the **host**.

 `cd /root/hostroot`

-Another mistake
+For more convenience and to avoid getting confused and accidently browse files on the container rather than the host, we can simply use _chroot_ to change the current root directory:
+`chroot /root/roothost`

+Another mistake made by the system administration was allowing root login via SSH to the host.
+How did we know this? through the `sshd_config` file of course!

+Anyhow, to be able to login as root, you can do one of two things:
+-Change the hashed password in `/etc/shadow` directly.
+-Add your own public key into `/root/.ssh/authorized_keys`

+> Note that -for some reason- you can't write into the file and save, but you can delete it and re-create it).
+`asdasd`